PenangvsLangkawi

 Pace & Vibe: Completely Different

 Penang is a walking city with things happening around every corner — street art, temples, markets, festivals.
 You're constantly stimulated.
-Langkawi is the opposite: rent a car (you need one), drive between beaches and viewpoints, and genuinely relax.
+Langkawi is the opposite: rent a car (you need one), drive between beaches and viewpoints, and properly unwind.
 I go to Langkawi when I need to turn my brain off.
 I stay in Penang when I want to explore.

 Budget: Duty-Free vs Street-Cheap